diantyapitaloka/Cross-Validation/README.md

 ## 🧊🍷🍵 Cross Validation 🍵🍷🧊

-Using cross_validation_score in the decision_tree classifier.
+We using cross_validation_score in the decision_tree classifier.
 The dataset used is the iris dataset.

 ```
 import sklearn